What to teach after alphabet?

 Are you struggling with what to teach after the alphabet?
 Suppose you are stuck with what strategies to implement after your child has learned the ABC.
 In that case, there are various ways to encourage your child to ensure an effective learning routine.
 The changes in education have led to many adaptations of digital learning in the modern era: accessible apps and interactive learning aid kids in building up confidence after the alphabet sequence.

 The importance of digital learning has gained accessibility and saved us from monotonous and boring paper-based learning.
 The apps have made it easier for parents and teachers to find strategies on what to teach after the alphabet.
-It provides a quick way to download and learn it on the go.
+It benefits a quick way to download and learn it on the go.

 Suppose you have trouble with what comes next after your child has learned the English letters.
 In that case, several ways help encourage your child to engage better in a fun learning routine.
 These methods will benefit your child to enjoy learning these strategies for gaining confidence in reading, speaking, and writing in further education.

-Capitalized and Lowercase Letters:
+1. Capitalized and Lowercase Letters

 Messing around to coordinate the capitalized letter to the lowercase letter is a pleasant rehearsal method.
 It will benefit in how to write names and various objects straightaway.
 One of the best ways to demonstrate capital and lowercase letters is to use the Alphabet Recognition app.
 The app has four recognition activities to enhance your child’s learning routine.
 Interactive exercises save time from printed worksheets and keep your child engaged and busy during the day.

 Something to be thankful for to take a shot at is recognizing the short and long hints of every vowel.
 It can get befuddling to a few, so it’s incredible expertise to take a look at them!
 You can rehearse this with an image sort, similar to what you can discover here.
-For instance, with the letter I, you can show pictures of ice, igloo, iguana, an inchworm, an island, and iron.
+For instance, with the letter I, you can show pictures of ice, igloo, iguana, inchworm, island, and iron.
 Then, have them sort them by short and long vowel sounds.
 It can be a precarious idea to see, so have persistence and continue dealing with it!
 Demonstrating between vowels and consonant words benefits kids to know which letter belongs to which category.

 Rhyming words are a great way to teach how two different words sound alike.
 It’s a phonemic mindfulness ability that assists kids with hearing sounds inside words.
 It’s additionally a great deal of fun!
 We love to play a game where we express a word and attempt to think of the same number of words as we can to rhyme with it.
 You can find out about the different ways we work on rhyming here.
 Rhyming can be fun and senseless.
 However, it’s an incredible path for children to work on hearing the sounds in words.
 Teaching rhyming words helps to increase writing and social skills.

 Teaching syllables is a superb method of breaking words into pieces and showing their parts.
-It will help your child to know how one-word forms fragments of letters.
+It will help your child to know how one word forms fragments of letters.
 Utilizing syllables is a fun and engaging way to help your child build words without struggle.

 One of the best ways to show syllables to your children is to clap a specific term.
 For instance, if your child has a name with four letters, then clap to say the complete syllable.
 It helps your kids to know how many vowels a particular word has.